DJGunn/ICS-53-Projects/Lab 2/README.md

 Lab2.c - The code file

-array.txt - Simple dungeon file provided for use with the compiled project lab2.pdf - The project's assignment prompt
+array.txt - sample array file provided for use with the compiled project

+lab2.pdf - The project's assignment prompt

 This project will only compile and run on Linux.